Hubei Provincial People's Government: History

+Republic of China era (1911–1949)

 In October 1911, after the success of the Wuchang Uprising, the Hubei Military Government was established.
 In April 1912, the Beiyang Government of the Republic of China was established and the Hubei Provincial Administrative Office was established.
 In May 1914, the Hubei Provincial Inspectorate was established.
 In July 1916, it was renamed the Hubei Provincial Governor's Office.
 In October 1926, after the victory of the Northern Expedition of the National Revolutionary Army, the National Government established the Hubei Provincial Government of the Republic of China.

 In February 1949, the Central Plains Bureau of the Central Committee of the Chinese Communist Party proposed the idea of establishing provincial committees, provincial people's governments and provincial military regions in Hubei, Henan and Anhui provinces at a meeting in Shangqiu, Henan.
 In March, the Second Plenary Session of the 7th Central Committee of the Chinese Communist Party was held in Xibaipo.
 During the meeting, Mao Zedong talked with Li Xiannian and decided to appoint Li Xiannian back to Hubei to take charge of all party, government and military work in Hubei.
 On March 6, the Central Plains Provisional People's Government was established in Kaifeng, Henan.
 In late March, Deng Zihui and Li Xiannian, leaders of the Central Plains Bureau and the Central Plains Provisional Government, met with Wang Hongkun, commander of the Tongbai Military Region, and other leading cadres in Kaifeng to discuss the establishment of the Hubei Provincial Committee of the Chinese Communist Party, the Provincial People's Government and the Hubei Military Region.
 At that time, the CCP regime had the Hubei-Henan Liberated Area and the Jianghan Liberated Area in Hubei Province.